svmiller/svmiller.github.io/_posts/2015-12-12-assorted-tips-students-research-papers.md

 1. Don't do it.
 2. Is the quote from a policymaker or otherwise public figure (i.e. not an academic source)?
 If so, you can think about using it as a tool to frame your paper with an informative quote that illustrates an ongoing debate.
 Here's an example from [Stohl et. al's (1984) article](https://www.dropbox.com/s/amk7e15xecxh9lz/stohletal1984hrus.pdf?dl=0) on whether human rights considerations actually mattered to U.S. foreign assistance decisions from the Nixon Administration to the Carter Administration.
 Notice the quote to begin the article.
 3. Did the author from whom you are thinking about quote-dumping say something so profound---or even profoundly wrong---that it needs to be said as is?
-If so, you can think about "quote-dumping" a particular passage to draw attention to how this passage is so profound it needs to be included as is in the form of a blockquote.
+If so, you can think about "quote-dumping" a particular passage to draw attention to how this passage is so profound it needs to be included as a blockquote.
 [Ashworth et al. (2008a)](http://isites.harvard.edu/fs/docs/icb.topic1188138.files/Week%208/Ashworth_2008.pdf) and [Ashworth et al. (2008b)](https://scholar.princeton.edu/sites/default/files/rejoinder3.pdf) use this device largely to draw the reader's attention to the extent of logical fallacies and research design flaws committed by [Pape (2003)](http://www.columbia.edu/itc/journalism/stille/Politics%20Fall%202007/readings%20weeks%206-7/Strategic%20Logic%20of%20Suicide%20Missions.pdf) in his analysis on the causes of suicide terrorism.
 Odds are the student will not encounter such a situation for the end-of-the-semester research paper.
 4. So, don't do it.
 Use your own words.

 ## Other Miscellaneous Tips